 But after Hurricane Ike, about the time the U.S. real estate market collapsed, prospects for its proposed development of thousands of houses, condominiums, hotels, golf courses and more — dubbed The Preserve at West Beach — looked grim.

-Bank of America eventually foreclosed on the prime property, which was collateral for a $36 million loan.
+Bank of America began foreclosure proceedings on the prime property, which was collateral for a $36 million loan.

 In 2011, the Texas General Land Office, which oversees the School Land Board, announced it would pay Marquette Land Investments $10 million for the tract spanning FM 3005 between 8 Mile and 11 Mile roads.
 The land board bought the West End property days before it was scheduled for auction.